How can we make sure a fabric is free of chemicals of concern?

 - Third party certifications are issued by independent testing companies based on impartial evaluation of a claim by expert unbiased sources with reference to a publicly available set of standards.
 Third party certification is considered the highest level of assurance you can achieve.

-In the textile industry, there are two certifications which are transparent and to which we certify our fabrics: the Global Organic Textile Standard (GOTS) and Oeko-Tex.
+In the textile industry, there are two third party certifications which are transparent and to which we certify our fabrics: the Global Organic Textile Standard (GOTS) and Oeko-Tex 100.

 What does it mean for a fabric to be GOTS certified?